 Also read:

-- Command Line Interface (CLI) Addition to Task Manager in Windows 11
+- Command Line to Admin: Initiating Windows 11'S Task Manager with Power

 - Title: The Essential Guide to Clearing Restrictions via PowerShell